ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 Typically, a proxy is combined with a firewall to ensure the security of clients in an internal network.

-## Step 1: Request VIPs to use in the Private Network
+## Step 1: Request VIPs to use in the private network
 {: #step-1-request-vips-to-use-in-the-private-network}

 When a {{site.data.keyword.vpx_full}} load balancer is ordered from the IBM Cloud catalog, it is assumed a reverse proxy is being requested.
 The requestor will be asked for the number of “public” IPs to be used as virtual IPs (VIPs).